Tania Part One

 Chloe

 A week had passed since her father died and I wasn’t sure I had seen Chloe cry.
 While her brother and I spilled our emotions all over the house, Chloe quietly rolled her eyes at us.
-At bedtime I started giving them extra long snuggles.
+At bedtime I started giving them extra-long snuggles.
 “How’s it going, honey?”
-I asked carefully.
-“Good,” she chirped […]
+I asked, cautiously.
+“Good,” she chirped in […]

-December sunlight sliced through the french doors and fell in a swath on my kitchen island.
-Having just come home from taking the kids to school, I dropped my keys next to the sink and inhaled the silence of the empty house.
-Another day of rushing Rowan through his morning routine had me on edge. […]
+December sunlight sliced through the French doors and fell in a swath on my kitchen island.
+Home from taking the kids to school, I dropped my keys next to the sink and inhaled the silence of the empty house.
+Another day of rushing Rowan through his morning routine had me on edge.
+I regretted yelling […]

 The Hospital